saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 ![Juniper BFD protected LAG on MX](/img/juniper_lag_bfd.png "Juniper BFD protected LAG") {: refdef}

 Let's start out configuring the LAG with its 4 child links.
-Additionally, let's make sure the LAG does not remain up in case there is only 1 link left.
 To this end, we configure the following:

 <b>vMX-1</b>: